skry-be/skrybe-sdk-py/README.md

 # Skrybe SDK for Django (Python)

-A Python package providing a Django-compatible SDK for the Skrybe API, inspired by the official PHP and TypeScript SDKs.
+A Python package providing a Django-compatible SDK for the Skrybe API.

 ## Features
 - Send emails and create campaigns via Skrybe API